rule

 Chapter 9: Detachment from All that is Material

-(2) Having meat a large hawk [the osprey] was attacked by others who were very strong and without prey; at that time giving up the meat he achieved happiness.
+(2) A large hawk [the osprey] who had a prey, was attacked by others who were very strong and without meat.
+The moment he gave up his [desire for] prey, he achieved happiness.

-(22) On whatever the conditioned soul fixes his mind out of love, hate or fear, that particular state he will, because of the full concentration of his intelligence, reach thus [see B.G.
+(22) Whether a conditioned soul out of love, hate or fear, with intelligence fixes his mind on a particular form of existence, he will attain that existence [see B.G.
 8: 6].
-(23) O King, a wasp larva meditating on the fully grown wasp that has put him in the hive, keeping to its own body, reaches the same state of being fully grown.
+(23) Oh King, a wasp larva, meditating on the fully grown wasp that put him in the hive, reaches without leaving his previous body [by transformation] the same state of being when fully grown.

 (24) This is what I know from taking instruction from all these gurus.
-Now please o King, hear from me what I have to say about the knowledge I acquired learning from my own body.
+Now please, oh King, hear from me what I have to say about the knowledge I acquired by learning from my own body.
 (25) With one's body one always has to suffer because of the inevitable burden of its maintenance and future destruction.
-I contemplate the truths of the world with it and thus is the body, even though it is there for the service of others, to me a teacher of renunciation and discrimination who convinces me to wander about in detachment.
-(26) The body is bound to the mission of pleasing all the categories of the wife, the children, the animals, the servants, the home and the relatives.
-Before it has to die it has expanded by begetting a likewise body and for that purpose it went at lengths to achieve a favorable financial position.
-In that sense the body is like a tree that before it dies produces its see ds.
-(27) From one side the tongue distracts thirsty the cherished body at times, from the other side the genitals do so, the sense of touch acts thus, the belly demands attention, the ears lead elsewhere, the smell goes or the fickle eyes are leading elsewhere; and so all parts of the body like co-wives pull the head of the household in many directions.
-(28) After the Supreme Lord had created the trees, venomous insects, mammals, birds, snakes and all other sorts of material bodies by means of His bewildering potency, created the Lord, not satisfied with it, the human being He endowed with an intelligence fit for envisioning the Absolute Truth and achieved He thus happiness.
-(29) After many births having attained this human form that is so difficult to attain and which, even though it is not eternal, awards great value, should a sober person as long as he, subject to death, has not fallen [in his grave], without delay in this world endeavor for the ultimate liberation that is always within reach in all conditions of sense-gratification.
+I contemplate the truths of the world with it and the body is therefore, despite being there for the service of others, to me a teacher of renunciation and discrimination who convinces me to wander about in detachment.
+(26) Wishing to give it pleasure, one has to divide one's care over the different departments of the wife, the children, the animals, the servants, the home and the relatives.
+Just as in nature a tree drops the seed that was produced and dies, the body at the time of death must give up the wealth it with great struggle accumulated.
+(27) One moment the tongue distracts the cherished body and sometimes thirst is doing this, the other moment the genitals distract and then the sense of touch is pressing, the belly demands attention, the ears lead elsewhere, the smell points in a direction or the fickle eyes are leading astray.
+The operating forces of the body are thus pulled in many directions, just like the head of a household is, being led by many co-wives.
+(28) After He from His powers had created the many different physical forms of the crawling creatures [the insects], the mammals, birds, snakes and so on, the Lord, in His heart not satisfied with it, created the human life form that He endowed with an intelligence fit for envisioning the Absolute Truth, and that brought Him gladness.
+(29) After many births having attained this human form that is so difficult to attain and, though not eternal, has a great value, someone in control of himself but doomed to die, must as long as he has not ended, without delay in this world endeavor for the ultimate liberation, [the way out]; sense-gratification after all is available in all forms of life.

-(30) Thus [from all these twenty-four plus one masters] see ing it in the Soul I wander, fully having developed renunciation and wisdom, the earth being freed from attachment and false ego.
-(31) Assuredly can the knowledge of a single teacher not be very solid or complete [see 11.3: 21]; the Absolute Truth without a second is by the sages thus defended from many perspectives.'
+(30) Thus [with all these twenty-four plus one masters] without ties having awakened and with wisdom looking [at the world] from within the soul, I wander the earth free from attachment and false ego.
+(31) The knowledge acquired from a single teacher cannot be very solid or complete [see 11.3: 21].
+The Absolute Truth without a second, is by the sages sung in many ways.'

 next